 Next, depending on the size and condition of the tooth, the dentist may need to section the tooth before removal.
 This is a common procedure where the dentist cuts the tooth into sections and removes each section one at a time.
 We typically need to do this if the root is curved and the socket can’t expand enough to remove the whole tooth at once.

 After tooth extraction, the dentist will have you bite on a gauze pad for 30-45 minutes.
 We recommend that you do something relaxing like watch TV or listen to music during this time.
 After about 45 minutes—or a bit longer for some patients—a clot will form.
 For the 72 hours following tooth removal, avoid vigorously rinsing the mouth, sucking on straws, smoking, or drinking alcohol.
 In addition, avoid vigorous exercise for a few days.
 If your heart’s pumping too fast right after the procedure, it may cause fresh bleeding from the extraction site.

 Our dentists will always be upfront with you about what to expect.
-After a tooth is extracted you may feel some pain and experience some swelling.
-An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
+After a tooth is extracted, it’s normal to experience some pain and swelling.
+Applying an ice pack or unopened bag of frozen peas or corn to the area will keep swelling to a minimum.
 Take pain medications as prescribed.
 The swelling usually subsides after 48 hours.

-Use pain medication as directed.
-Call our office if the medication doesn’t seem to be working.
-If antibiotics are prescribed, continue to take them for the indicated length of time even if signs and symptoms of infection are gone.
 Drink lots of fluids and eat nutritious, soft food on the day of the extraction.
 You can eat normally as soon as you are comfortable.

-It is important to resume your normal dental routine after 24 hours.
-This should include brushing and flossing your teeth at least once a day.
-This will speed healing and help keep your mouth fresh and clean.
+It is important to resume your regular dental routine after 24 hours.
+This routine should include brushing and flossing your teeth at least once daily.
+Good oral hygiene will speed healing and help keep your mouth fresh and clean.
 After a few days, you should feel fine and can resume your normal activities.
 Patients are always encouraged to contact the office with any questions or concerns in the days following their tooth extraction.
 Our dentists are here to help you every step of the way!